heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/02-code-examples/99-traefik-with-dns-challenge/README.md

 Therefore, this example is **optional** to follow.
 It is here to show you how to use Traefik in a more advanced way and for your own culture.

+**I have not tested this configuration and documentation in depth.**.
+It works for my personal use case, but it might not be suitable for production environments.
+Use it at your own risk.

 For more information about my modest setup, please refer to the [Personal notes](#personal-notes) section.